Last Updated on October 7, 2025 by admin

 What to See and Do:

 i.
 Meenakshi Amman Temple: The crown jewel of Madurai is the magnificent Meenakshi Amman Temple, a Dravidian architectural masterpiece.
-Be awestruck by its 14 colorful gopurams (gateway towers) adorned with intricate carvings depicting mythological tales.
+Be awestruck by its 14 colourful gopurams (gateway towers) adorned with intricate carvings depicting mythological tales.
 Witness the daily temple rituals and participate in the vibrant Meenakshi-Sundareswarar wedding ceremony during the April festival (Chithirai Festival).

 Why You Should Visit:

-ii.Architectural Marvels: Witness the architectural brilliance of Dravidian temples and palaces, each a masterpiece in itself.
+ii.
+Architectural Marvels: See the amazing architecture of Dravidian temples and palaces, each one a work of art in its own right.

 6. Ooty (Tamil Nadu)